iribeirocampos/python-capital/README.md

 `Generate an API Key <https://capital.com/trading/platform/?popup=settings&tab=APISettings>`_.

-To use the `Demo accounts, pass `demo=True` when creating the client, default is set to False.
+To use the Demo accounts, pass `demo=True` when creating the client (default is set to False).

 .. code:: bash